 The City of Mesquite has several options available in its economic development toolbox for attracting and retaining business.
 In appropriate cases, incentives may include the rebate of impact fees.
-The City did not rebate impact fees on any commercial or industrial development in the first six months of 2017.
+The City provided economic development incentives for water and sewer impact fees for Ashley Furniture in 2017.
+The incentives totaled \$43,885.50 for water and \$23,434.50 for sewer impact fees.

-Impact Fees in the Newly Annexed Areas
+Impact Fees in Annexed Areas of Kaufman County

 Since August 2006, the City Council has annexed approximately 2.8 square miles into the city limits of Mesquite.
 The area is largely greenfield and is centered within the I-20 corridor in western Kaufman County.
-Prior to the August 1, 2015, impact fees did not apply in the newly annexed area because there were no roadway projects approved for funding in the city's Capital Improvements Plan.
+Prior to August 1, 2015, impact fees did not apply in the newly annexed area because there were no roadway projects approved for funding in the city's Capital Improvements Plan.
 When the new Impact Fee Ordinance became effective on August 1, 2015, roadway impact fees became assessable and collectible in these areas.
 As of January 1, 2016 water and wastewater impact fees are assessable in the recently annexed areas, as well as the ETJ.
 To date, no impact fees have been collected in this area.